panubo/docker-cron/README.md

 ## Configuration

 Mount the crontab at `/crontab`.
-NB The container will need to be restarted if the crontab is changed.
+NB The container will need to be restarted if the crontab is changed or exec `/reload.sh`.

-Configure timezone with `TZ` environment variable. eg: `-e TZ=Australia/Sydney`
+Configure timezone with `TZ` environment variable. eg: `-e TZ=Australia/Sydney`.

-For linking to SMTP container
+For linking to SMTP container:

 - `SMTP_HOST`
 - `SMTP_PORT`